 Sir Charles Scott Sherrington was a notable neurophysiologist, bacteriologist, histologist and pathologist.
 His discovery of the different functions that neurons played gave him and his colleague, Edgar Douglas Adrian, the Nobel Prize in Physiology or Medicine in 1932.
 He discovered “Sherrington’s Law” and coined the terms “synapse” and “neurons”.

 Early Life and Education

-In 1876, Charles attended St. Thomas’s Hospital and started studying medicine.
+In 1876, Sherrington attended St. Thomas’s Hospital in London and started studying medicine.
 By 1878, he had passed the Royal College of Surgeons’ primary examination.
-He also passed for a fellowship in the same institution a year after that.
+He also gained a fellowship in the same institution the following year.
 He started pursuing physiology in Cambridge under Sir Michael Foster in 1879.
-Sir Michael Foster is now known as the “Father of British Physiology”, proof that Charles was truly trained by the best.
+Sir Michael Foster is now known as the “Father of British Physiology”, proof that Sherrington was trained by the best.

 Most Notable Contributions

 Sherrington became the superintendent for the University of London’s Brown Institute for Advanced Physiological and Pathological Research in 1891.
 At this time he researched spinal reflexes and the efferent nerve supply of muscles.
 He published several papers on his research.
 He discovered the unique muscles (muscle spindles) that initiate the stretch reflex.
 He proposed that such a reflex was crucial for balance and posture.

 In 1895 Sherrington was appointed as a full professor at the University of Liverpool.
 He was appointed Holt Professor of Physiology and researched reciprocal innervations and reflexes.
 He discovered Sherrington’s Law which states that “For every activated neuron of a muscle, there is a corresponding inhibition of the opposing muscle.”
 He also studied the connection between the brain and the spinal cord by way of the pyramidal tract.